Age of consent in Europe: History

 There have been various suggestions to lower the age of consent to 14 – in 1998 the New Labour government proposed this, but despite some left-wing and youth support this had been dropped by early 2003 as lacking support, a decade later in early 2013 the suggestion by civil servants to lower the age of consent to 14 was rejected by the Conservative led coalition as 'offensive' (at least under some circumstances) and attention was drawn to the impact of recent scandals on the reception to any proposals.

 Scotland

-Since 1 December 2010, the age of consent in Scotland is 16, regardless of sexual orientation or gender.
-Before that date, it was 16 for girls (under a statutory offence) and 14 for boys (the common law age of puberty).
-However, consensual sex with a girl aged between 13 and 16 is not rape, but a lesser offence; on 1 December 2010 this was given the specific name of "having intercourse with an older child".
-Aged between 13 and 16 excludes 16.
+The age of consent in Scotland is 16, regardless of sexual orientation or gender.

+However, consensual sex with a girl aged between 13 and 15 is not rape, but a lesser offence; on 1 December 2010 this was given the specific name of "having intercourse with an older child".
+(A person between 13 and 15).
 Recently, this has caused a debate with family advocates and the Scottish government.